top of page

 Broad geography, dispersed fates

 Complicating Jewish history is the geographical spread that followed multiple diasporas.
 Jews in Gaul for example were keen to sustain the old Roman consensus: a demi-dhimmitude in which submission and peace was mostly honoured.[57]
-Though this arrangement should not be over egged, most Alexandrian Jews for instance ended up in Milan after the Egyptian patriarch Cyril burned the synagogue and expelled the Jews in AD 414 in reaction to a Jewish-led massacre of Christians.
-Yet the Franks were not even interested in upholding the appearance of Roman norms.
+Though this arrangement should not be over egged, most Alexandrian Jews for instance ended up in Milan after the Egyptian patriarch Cyril burned the synagogue and expelled the Jews in reaction to a Jewish-led massacre of Christians in AD 414.
+Yet the Franks were not interested in upholding even the appearance of Roman norms.
 When Jews at Orleans asked Guntrum (d.592) to rebuild their synagogue, for example, he rejected it and attacked them.

 The condition of Jews in Spain is particularly conspicuous.
-Iberian literature of the period is unique in refusing to distinguish between Jews and converted Jews––a custom that may be grounded in a belief, sometimes shared with the Roman East, that Jews habitually reverted to Judaism via various ploys including marriage to Jews.
-Hence the otherwise curious Spanish laws which insist that converts keep eating pork and attend the local bishop during Jewish feasts.
+Iberian literature of the period is unique in refusing to distinguish between Jews and converted Jews––a custom that may have been grounded in a belief, sometimes shared with the Roman East, that Jews habitually reverted to Judaism via various ploys including marriage to Jews.
+Hence the otherwise curious Spanish laws which insist that converts ate pork and attended the local bishop during Jewish feasts.

 Meanwhile, councils and kings repeatedly called for all Jews to be converted, with the Council of Toledo (694) dramatically calling for the enslavement of all Jews.[58]
 This is all the more surprising given some of the earliest councils, such as Elvira (304), referred to entangled social relations with Jews blessing Christian fields and sharing meals, though admittedly the council itself also forbade intermarriage and insisted upon rejection of Jewish hospitality.